bbepis/XUnity.AutoTranslator/README.md

  * `IgnoreWhitespaceInNGUI`
  * `MinDialogueChars`
  * `ForceSplitTextAfterCharacters`
- * `TrimAllText`
  * `WhitespaceRemovalStrategy`

-The first thing the plugin does when it discovers a new text is trim any whitespace, if `TrimAllText` is configured.
-This does not include newlines or "special" whitespace such as japanese whitespace.

-After this initial trimming, the plugin determines whether or not it should perform a special whitespace removal operation.
+The plugin first determines whether or not it should perform a special whitespace removal operation.
 How it removes the whitespace is based on the parameter `WhitespaceRemomvalStrategy`.
 The default value of this parameter is recommended.
-The other value (AllOccurrences) is only kept for legacy reasons.
+The other option 'None' may cause poor translations.

-It determine whether or not to perform this operation based on the parameters `IgnoreWhitespaceInDialogue`, `IgnoreWhitespaceInNGUI` and `MinDialogueChars`:
+It determines whether or not to perform this operation based on the parameters `IgnoreWhitespaceInDialogue`, `IgnoreWhitespaceInNGUI` and `MinDialogueChars`:
  * `IgnoreWhitespaceInDialogue`: If the text is longer than `MinDialogueChars`, whitespace is removed.
  * `IgnoreWhitespaceInNGUI`: If the text comes from an NGUI component, whitespace is removed.

+It is worth mentioning if the same whitespace character is repeating in the untranslated text, it will not be removed because it is likely used for formatting.

+All leading and trailing whitespace before the actual text is preserved in the translation as well.
+But the plugin will still be capable of reading a translation from the translation file, even if the leading/trailing whitespace does not match up exactly.

 After the text has been translated by the configured service, `ForceSplitTextAfterCharacters` is used to determine if the plugin should force the result into multiple lines after a certain number of characters.